.DNG File Extension

 You can also open DNG images with Adobe Photoshop (Windows and macOS), Adobe Lightroom (Windows and macOS), ACD Systems ACDSee (Windows), and CyberLink PhotoDirector (Windows and macOS).

-How do I convert DNG images?
+How to convert a DNG file

 Programs that open DNG files